 - This module aims to equip the student with an understanding of the key theatrical historical movements, moments and trends and to work to the following programme aims:

-• To facilitate students' independent learning, self-management and create entrepreneurship
+To facilitate students' independent learning, self-management and creative entrepreneurship

-- To enable engagement with a critical understanding of context, style, genre and idiom in the practice of contemporary theatre
+- To enable engagement with a critical understanding of context, style, genre and idiom in the diverse practices of contemporary theatre

 - To enable the student to demonstrate originality in the application of knowledge, research and independent practice

-- To empower students who can contribute creatively, innovatively and intelligently to their chosen professional field
+- To empower students who can contribute creatively, innovatively, inclusively and intelligently to their chosen professional field

 |001||Knowledge and understanding of key historical, political, social and ethical developments in theatre||K|